Continual Lie algebras determined by chain complexes: The algebra of differential relations from a chain complex

-implies that there exists $\alpha_1^{(R)} \in C\left({n_1^{(R)}}\right)$, such that
+$\delta(n_0)\chi\in\mathrm{Ann}_R(\Phi)=\left\{\Phi\cdot C(k,\Theta_k)\right\}$, implies that there exists $\alpha^{(R)}_1\in C\left({n_1^{(R)}}\right)$ such that

-Let $r_1^{(R)}$ be the number of common parameters among $k$ and $n_1^{(R)}$ sets of parameters for $\Phi$ and $\alpha^{(R)}_1$.
-Since both sides of the last relation have to belong to the same bicomplex space, the compatibility condition
+Let $r_1^{(R)}$ be the number of common parameters among $n$- and $n_1^{(R)}$-sets of parameters for $\Phi$ and $\alpha^{(R)}_1$.
+Since both sides of the last relation have to belong to the same space of the complex, the compatibility condition

 occurs.
 Acting by $\delta(n_0+1)$ on \eqref{trojka} we obtain